AmalAlappat/edubridge/Assignments/Readme.md

-This folder consits 3 python🐍 files
+This folder consits of 3 python🐍 files

 ⏺ loop statements